 Step 1 – Safety and Assessment

 Before any work can begin, ensure that the property is safe and structurally sound.
+This is the first step you must take whether you are selling a fire-damaged house or restoring the entire property.
 It’s important to have the fire department, or appropriate authorities confirm that it’s safe to enter the building.
 Once inside, assess the extent of the fire damage to the roof, including any structural damage, compromised materials, or areas that require immediate attention.

 If the fire-damaged roof has been compromised and there are openings or holes, temporary measures may be taken to protect the interior of the building from further water damage or exposure to the elements.
 This may involve covering damaged areas with tarps or boards.